giacomo-folli/reflectiv/README.md

 ## 🚀 Next Steps & Future Plans

 This project is continuously evolving, and we're excited about the future!
 We are actively working on expanding its capabilities and making it even more versatile for our users.
+Check out the full roadmap at [openchangelog.com](https://reflectiv.openchangelog.com)

-Our roadmap includes:
+Some major next steps are:

--   **Broader LLM Support:** We plan to integrate a wider range of Large Language Models to give you more choices.
+-   **Broader LLM Support:** support wider range of LLMs to give you more choices.
 This includes upcoming support for:
-    -   Integration with more models from OpenAI (GPT series) and Anthropic (Claude series).
+    -   Integration with more models from OpenAI and Anthropic.
-    -   Enhanced configuration options for different models and providers.
+    -   more flexible configuration options for different models and providers.
--   **Self-Hosted LLMs:** Basic support for self-hosted LLMs via a generic API endpoint is now available (see `LOCAL_LLM_BASE_URI` in the configuration section).
-Future enhancements may include more specific integrations or auto-discovery for popular local LLM servers.
+-   **Self-Hosted LLMs:** Basic support for self-hosted LLMs via a generic API endpoint.

 We believe in community-driven development.
 If you're interested in contributing to these features, or if you have other ideas and suggestions, please don't hesitate to reach out or open an issue.
 Your input is highly valued!